What is Health Information Exchange (HIE)?

-About 72% of Colorado's health care providers and hospitals are currently connected to one of the two State's recognized Health Information Exchanges (HIEs) - Colorado Regional Health Information Organization (CORHIO) and Quality Health Network (QHN).
-The majority of those not connected are in rural communities.
-In Colorado, many of our safety-net providers serve vulnerable populations including uninsured and Medicaid patients in both our rural and frontier communities.
-The COVID pandemic has further demonstrated the critical need for connecting to the health information exchange.
-However, many of these rural providers simply do not have the financial resources, technical expertise, or capacity to connect.
-OeHI's Rural HIE Connectivity project seeks to assess the IT needs of rural providers and to leverage federal matching funds to cover the initial implementation and ongoing fees to assist rural hospitals and providers in getting connected.
-OeHI is also funding an analytics project that provides real-time COVID-19 testing data to rural providers.
+The majority of Colorado's physical health care providers and hospitals are currently connected to one of the two State's recognized HIEs- Contexture and QHN.
+In Colorado, many of our safety-net providers serve vulnerable populations in both our rural and frontier communities.
+Many rural providers do not have the financial resources, technical expertise, or capacity to connect and adopt essential health information and data sharing at their organizations on their own.
+OeHI's Rural HIE Connectivity project seeks to assess the IT needs of rural providers and provide implementation support providing funding, analytics, and tools to help support Immunization registries, care coordination, and quality measurement in their communities.

 Imagine you are camping at the Sand Dunes and you or a loved one requires medical attention for an injury or chronic health condition.
 The closest hospital is at least 45 minutes away- so you quickly pack up your family and drive to the nearest hospital.
 If the hospital has access to Colorado’s health information exchange infrastructure, they can view and share x-rays, MRIs, test results, and clinical information with your doctor or specialist for a consult, in real-time.
 This avoids completing and paying for the same imaging and tests with your primary care provider or specialist when you return home, saving money on health care and providing better care.